atsushieno/aap-core/docs/design/EXTENSIBILITY.md

 ### AAP extension APIs that has existed since v1

 A plugin extension is implemented by each plugin.
-A host retrieves an extension via `get_extension()` member function in `AndroidAudioPlugin`, identifying by the extension URI or the corresponding "URID" integer.
+A host retrieves an extension via `get_extension()` member function in `AndroidAudioPlugin`, identifying it by the extension URI or the corresponding "URID" integer.

 For quick look, these are the Standard Extensions that had existed since AAPXS v1: